LacunaOmnibus/MontyLacuna/doc/tests/creating_script_tests.rst

     args = {
         'client': self.sitter,
-        'fresh': False,
+        'fresh': True,              # don't want to be reading from and old
+                                    # cache for tests.
         'name': self.sitter.planet  # more on this below }
     self.er = lib.ExcavsReport( testargs = args )

-At this point, ``self.er`` is an ExcavsReport object that I can happily test against.
+At this point, ``self.er`` is an ExcavsReport object that we can happily test against.
 Your tests can create multiple ExcavsReport (or whatever) objects with different faked-up command-line arguments so you can test all the argument combinations you wish.